COSIMA/access-om2/README.md

 **NOTE:** All ACCESS-OM2 model components and configurations are undergoing continual improvement.
 We strongly recommend that you "watch" this repo (see button at top of screen; ask to be notified of all conversations) and also watch all the [component models](https://github.com/COSIMA/access-om2/tree/master/src), whichever [configuration(s)](https://github.com/COSIMA/access-om2/tree/master/control) you are using, and  [payu](https://github.com/payu-org/payu) to be kept informed of updates, problems and bug fixes as they arise.

 Requests for help and other issues associated with the model, tools or configurations can be registered as [ACCESS-OM2 issues](https://github.com/COSIMA/access-om2/issues).

+## Conditions of use

+We request that users of this or other ACCESS-OM2 model code:
+1. consider citing Kiss et al. (2020) ([http://doi.org/10.5194/gmd-13-401-2020](http://doi.org/10.5194/gmd-13-401-2020))
+2. include an acknowledgement such as the following:
+*The authors thank the Consortium for Ocean-Sea Ice Modelling in Australia (COSIMA; [http://www.cosima.org.au](http://www.cosima.org.au)) for making the ACCESS-OM2 suite of models available at [https://github.com/COSIMA/access-om2](https://github.com/COSIMA/access-om2).*
+3. let us know of any publications which use these models or data so we can add them to [our list](https://scholar.google.com/citations?hl=en&user=inVqu_4AAAAJ).